Removal of Director Disqualification

 - Final Order of the High Court

-The High Court shall provide its final order after hearing the petition and the relevant facts of the case for removal of the Disqualification of Director and restoration of the Director Identification Number (DIN) and in case of revival, the final order will be received from the National Company Law Tribunal for revival of the Company.
+The High Court shall provide its final order after hearing the petition and the relevant facts of the case for removal of the Disqualification of Director and restoration of the Director Identification Number (DIN) and in case of revival, the final order will be received from the National Company Law Tribunal for the revival of the Company.

 - Submission of the Final order of the High Court to the ROC